 - Speakers – A Toast Master formally welcomes the guests and announces each stage of the proceedings.
-Professional Toast Masters are available to hire, or you could do this yourself.
+You could hire a professional Toast Master or you could make the announcements yourself.
 You will also need to choose readers to recite Burns’ poetry, which of course features heavily throughout the evening.
 It is best to choose readers who can can speak Scots language.
 Traditionally the ‘Selkirk Grace‘ prayer is read before the meal.

 - Entertainment – The evening continues with a series of speeches, Burns’ songs and poetry readings.
 Popular songs include Tam O’Shanter and A Red, Red Rose.
 The main speeches are; The Immortal Memory, Toast to the Lassies and The Lassies’ Reply.

 - Finale – To end the night, the host thanks the guests and everyone involved in the event.
 Everyone joins hands to sing ‘Auld Lang Syne‘.